International Study Centre

 You will need a Student visa (formerly known as a Tier 4 visa) to study at the University of Sussex International Study Centre.

-Will I be eligible for a student visa?
+Will I be eligible for a Student visa?

 There are four main requirements for those who want to study in the UK: